hoangsvit/eplus.dev/clz2fmxfo00000amd8cpa4c1e.md

 Local SSD performance offers:

 *   Less than 1 ms of latency

 *   Up to 680,000 read IOPs and 360,000 write IOPs

 These performance gains require certain trade-offs in availability, durability, and flexibility.
 Because of these trade-offs, local SSD storage is not automatically replicated and all data can be lost in the event of a host error or a user configuration error that makes the disk unreachable.
 Users must take extra precautions to backup their data.

 This lab does not cover local SSDs.

 *   To maximize the local SSD performance, you'll need to use a special Linux image that supports NVMe.
 You can learn more about local SSDs in the [Local SSD documentation](https://cloud.google.com/compute/docs/disks/local-ssd#create_a_local_ssd).

----
+* * *

 ## Solution of Lab

-### Qucik
+### Quick

 ```apache
 curl -LO raw.githubusercontent.com/ePlus-DEV/storage/refs/heads/main/labs/GSP004/lab.sh